flutter-form-builder-ecosystem/flutter_form_builder/README.md

 * `FormBuilderValidators.email()` - requires the field's value to be a valid email address.
 * `FormBuilderValidators.equal()` - requires the field's value be equal to provided object.
 * `FormBuilderValidators.integer()` - requires the field's value to be an integer.
-* `FormBuilderValidators.IP()` - requires the field's value to be a valid IP address.
+* `FormBuilderValidators.ip()` - requires the field's value to be a valid IP address.
 * `FormBuilderValidators.match()` - requires the field's value to match the provided regex pattern.
 * `FormBuilderValidators.max()` - requires the field's value to be less than or equal to the provided number.
 * `FormBuilderValidators.maxLength()` - requires the length of the field's value to be less than or equal to the provided maximum length.